 33 Streamflow predictions play a key role in water and environmental management, 34 especially in the water-stressed Western U.S. (WUS).
-In the short term, these 35 predictions provide early warnings for impending flood events, thereby enabling 36 timely preparation and response to mitigate immediate flood risk and damages (Raff 37 et al., 2013; Maidment, 2017).
-(In the longer term, streamflow predictions enable 38 water utilities and agencies to plan water distribution within and across multiple uses-urban, agricultural, and industrial (Anghileri et al., 2016).
-Streamflow 39 40 predictions also aid in understanding and foreseeing the impacts of climate change on 41 water systems, thereby informing adaptive strategies for water resource management.
+In the short term, these predictions provide early warnings for impending flood events, thereby enabling 35 36 timely preparation and response to mitigate immediate flood risk and damages (Raff 37 et al., 2013; Maidment, 2017).
+They also serve as crucial input for managing 38 reservoirs effectively for water supply (Raff et al., 2013), hydroelectric power 39 generation (Boucher & Ramos, 2018), and river navigation (by providing a basis for 40 predicting water levels) (Federal Institute of Hydrology, 2020).
+In the longer term, 41 streamflow predictions enable water utilities and agencies to plan water distribution 42 within and across multiple uses-urban, agricultural, and industrial-which is 43 especially vital during drought conditions when efficient water use becomes a 44 necessity (Anghileri et al., 2016;).
+Streamflow predictions also aid in understanding 45 and foreseeing the impacts of climate change on water systems, thereby informing 46 adaptive strategies for water resource management.
+Thus, in both short and longer-47 term contexts, streamflow predictions are an important tool for promoting sustainable 48 water practices and resilience to water related challenges.

-42 Streamflow predictions are derived via a synthesis of hydrometeorological data, 43 statistical methodologies, and computational modeling.
-Direct measurement of runoff 44 is an important element of this process, however it is only possible in river basins with 45 well-developed observational infrastructure (Sharma and Machiwal, 2021).
-This 46 limitation leaves vast areas, often critical to water resource management and 47 climatology, without direct runoff observations on which to base streamflow 48 predictions.
-As an alternative, Land Surface Models (LSMs) can be used to simulate 49 streamflow.
-LSMs typically are forced with air temperature, precipitation and other 50 surface meteorological variables.
-By integrating climatic, topographic, and land-use information, they can fill streamflow observation gaps and provide comprehensive, 51 spatially distributed runoff predictions (Fisher and Koven, 2020).
-The capabilities of LSMs equip us with the necessary tools to produce streamflow predictions that can be used to prepare for severe weather conditions, form the basis for water resource management, and inform water management associated with our evolving climate.
+49 Streamflow predictions are derived via a synthesis of hydrometeorological data, 50 statistical methodologies, and computational modeling.
+Direct measurement of runoff 51 is an important element of this process, however it is only possible in river basins with

-56 One of the key challenges in hydrological modeling is the reliable representation 57 of the spatiotemporal variability of natural processes (Dembélé et al., 2020).
-58 Enhanced spatial resolution and improved estimates of surface meteorological 59 variables have empowered LSMs to predict diverse processes with greater detail.
-60 However, a recurrent issue is that the parameters embedded in LSMs often 61 inadequately capture fine-scale variations in land surface processes, as illustrated in Figures S7 and S8.
-Accurate prediction of land surface processes, particularly over 62 large areas, requires accurate parameter estimation, which remains a significant 63 64 bottleneck.
-Errors in parameter estimates affect LSMs' ability to forecast runoff at continental or subcontinental scales.
-Fisher and Koven (2020) identify LSM 65 66 parameter estimation as one of three grand challenges in land surface modeling.
+52 well-developed observational infrastructure (Sharma and Machiwal, 2021).
+This 53 limitation leaves vast areas, often critical to water resource management and climatology, without direct runoff observations on which to base streamflow 54 55 predictions.
+As an alternative, Land Surface Models (LSMs) can be used to simulate 56 streamflow.
+LSMs typically are forced with air temperature, precipitation and other 57 surface meteorological variables.
+By integrating climatic, topographic, and land-use 58 information, they can fill streamflow observation gaps and provide comprehensive, 59 spatially distributed runoff predictions (Fisher and Koven, 2020).
+The capabilities of 60 LSMs equip us with the necessary tools to produce streamflow predictions that can be used to prepare for severe weather conditions, form the basis for water resource 61 62 management, and inform water management associated with our evolving climate.
+63 These benefits hold true irrespective of the limitations associated with direct 64 streamflow observations.
+Through off-line simulations and reconstructions, LSMs 65 enable us to gain insights into land surface hydrology at various scales - regional, 66 continental, and global.
+67 One of the key challenges in hydrological modeling is the reliable representation 68 of the spatiotemporal variability of natural processes (Dembélé et al., 2020).
+69 Enhanced spatial resolution and improved estimates of surface meteorological 70 variables have empowered LSMs to predict diverse processes with greater detail.
+71 However, a recurrent issue is that the parameters embedded in LSMs often 72 inadequately capture fine-scale variations in land surface processes, as illustrated in 73 Figures S7 and S8.
+Accurate prediction of land surface processes, particularly over 74 large areas, requires accurate parameter estimation, which remains a significant 75 bottleneck.
+Errors in parameter estimates affect LSMs' ability to forecast runoff at 76 continental or subcontinental scales.
+Fisher and Koven (2020) identify LSM

+77 parameter estimation as one of three grand challenges in land surface modeling.
+3